newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-2.md

 ## Next Step: Activity 3

 You've successfully collected, processed and shipped some data.
 Continue to [Activity 3](Activity-3.md) to learn how to ship and maniuplate logs.

+> If you had trouble, the full solution for this activity can be found [here](./solutions/Activity-2-solution.yaml)